tanfiona/CS5260_Assignments/08. Optimizers for Deep Neural Networks/submit/README.md

 * Optimizers: ['sgd','adamw']
 * Learning rate schedulers: ['lambda','multistep']

-Please check `report.pdf` for a summary of our findings.
+Please check the report at `A0107143U.pdf` for a summary of our findings.

 ### Requirements
 Set up a new conda environment based off `environment.yml` or using `requirements.txt`.